pkgforge/blog/cmcdelway000202ky7qqa3yhp.md

     ```

-Despite years of Rust development, **system library dependencies remain the primary build failure cause**.
-This reinforces the value of targeting CLI tools that can be statically linked.
+Despite years of Rust ecosystem maturation, **system library dependencies remain the primary obstacle to universal static compilation**.
+This reinforces our strategy of targeting CLI tools that can be fully statically linked.

 ---